Installation

 Commands

-trojan scanScan the current directory and open the local report.
+trojan scanScan the current directory and open the local SAST report.

 trojan scan [path]Scan a specific directory.